kworkflow/kworkflow/documentation/man/features/env.rst

 -l, \--list:
   It shows all envs created via `\--create` option.

+-n, \--exit-env:
+  Allow users to "exit" the env feature.
+If the user is using a specific env and doesn't want to use it anymore, the `--exit-env` option will remove all symbolic links and copy the current env's configuration files to the .kw.

 EXAMPLES
 ========
 If you want to create a new env, you can use::